University of Wisconsin–Madison

-Housing for UW-Madison Summer Term in the residence halls will be available in Kronshage and Adams Residence Halls.
-If you complete a housing contract for summer term, you could be assigned to one of these residence halls.
+Housing for the UW-Madison Summer Term in the residence halls is available predominantly in Waters Residence Hall.
+If you complete a housing contract for the summer term, you could be assigned to any room type in Waters.
 The majority of students will be assigned to double rooms.
-Adams Residence Hall will primarily be used during the 8-week session.

-Note: we do not release students from their summer term housing contract based on location.
-All Summer Term residents are expected to abide by all policies and expectations in our Student Housing Handbook.
+Note: we do not release students from their summer term housing contract based on room type.
+All summer term residents are expected to abide by all policies and expectations in our Student Housing Handbook.

 Application

-To live in the UW-Madison University Residence Halls for summer term, you must be an admitted student, enrolled for at least one summer credit, and have a ten-digit campus ID number at UW-Madison.
+To live in the UW-Madison University Residence Halls for the summer term, you must be an admitted student, enrolled for at least one summer credit, and have a ten-digit campus ID number at UW-Madison.
 To apply for summer housing, simply fill out an application in My UW Housing.
-Applications will open beginning March 27, 2023.
+Applications will open beginning April 6, 2026.
 Housing contracts are offered based on the date of application.

 Dates